 Put away extra in savings: If you do not have disability insurance, consider increasing your savings.
 While an emergency fund might typically include three to six months worth of living expenses, consider a fund that would meet longer disability requirements.

 Make safety a priority: Whether driving, walking through your neighborhood, or engaging in sports and recreational activities, make safety a priority to prevent the types of accidents that result in disabling injuries.
 Avoid dangerous behaviors such as speeding, being distracted, or participating in activities while under the influence.

 Take care of your health: When serious health conditions are caught early, it reduces the impact they can have on your life.
 Go in for regular checkups and screenings with your family doctor and follow all of their recommendations in terms of diet, exercise, and medications.

 Reconsider your job: If you are employed in a field that involves working with hazardous substances, performing dangerous tasks, or puts you at risk for overuse injuries, you may want to reconsider your professional goals.
 Finding a job that is less demanding can add years to your overall quality of life.

 Let Us Help You Today

 At Cavallo & Cavallo, we are dedicated to protecting you and your loved one, regardless of what the future might holds.
-To discuss how we can assist you, contact our New York estate planning and asset protection attorneys and request a consultation in our Bronx or New Rochelle office.
+To discuss how we can assist you, contact our New York estate planning and asset protection attorneys and request a consultation in our Bronx or Westchester office.